MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/tutorial-step1.md

 ![Tutorial step 1 screenshots](../media/AzRMS_Tutorial_1_Screenshots.png)

 ### To activate Rights Management from the Office 365 classic admin center

+> [!NOTE]
+> If you are using the **Office 365 admin center preview** rather than the Office 365 classic admin center, you can either use the instructions from [How to activate Azure Rights Management from the Office 365 admin center preview](../deploy-use/activate-office365-preview.md), or switch to the classic version to use these instructions.
+To switch, click **Go to the old admin center** on the Home page.

 1. Go to the [Office 365 portal](https://portal.office.com/) and sign in with your work or school account.